ishaanrajiv/name-gender-prediction/README.md

-# Name to Gender Prediction
+# Very Basic Name to Gender Prediction
 Train a Neural Network to predict genders from names.
 (You will need a dataset to train the model)